ustmrw/-/readme.md

 That these United Nations are, and of Right ought to be Free and Independent States; that they are Absolved from all Allegiance to the United States of America; that all political connection between them and that Government is and ought to be totally dissolved; and that as Free and Independent States they have full Power to levy War, conclude Peace contract Alliances establish Commerce and to do all other Acts and Things which Independent States may of right do.

-And for the support of this Declaration with a firm reliance on the protection of divine Providence we mutually pledge to each other our Lives our Fortunes and our sacred Honor.
+And for the support of this Declaration with a firm reliance on the protection of divine Providence we mutually pledge to each other our Lives our Fortunes and our sacred Honor."

 **v4**

-To all people of the world,
+"To all people of the world,

 We, the representatives of the United First Nations, in general congress assembled, solemnly publish and declare that these nations are, and of right ought to be, free and independent states; that they are absolved from all allegiance to the former United States of America, and that all political connection between them and the said states is and ought to be totally dissolved; and that as free and independent states, they have full power to levy war, conclude peace, contract alliances, establish commerce, and to do all other acts and things which independent states may of right do.